The Crusty Critique – Good Design & Bad Design

 Whilst some of the pieces on show are by French designers, the room does not oozes a French way of life.

 But what is the French way?
-My wife was French and for me the French way is not about France, but about comfort and the little things scattered around a room, e.g. a family photo, colourful cushions, cut flowers, a painting inherited, and something small bought recently in the local antique market and given pride of place (temporarily).
-And not forgetting a handbag, mobile phone and car keys sitting next to her favourite eau de toilette.
+My wife was French and for me the French way is not about France, but about comfort and the little things scattered around a room, e.g. a family photo, colourful cushions, cut flowers, a painting inherited, and something small bought recently in the local flea market and given pride of place (temporarily).
+And not forgetting a Hermes handbag, mobile phone and Citroën 2CV car keys, sitting next to her favourite eau de toilette.

 The French way is all about French women, and this room is not feminine.
 It looks comfortable enough in a masculine kind of way. but I’m missing “the love”.